MetaMask/keyring-api/README.md

-# MetaMask Module Template
+# MetaMask Keyring API

-This TypeScript module is maintained in the style of the MetaMask team.
+> This TypeScript module is maintained in the style of the MetaMask team.

+This TypeScript module simplifies the integration of snaps with MetaMask using the Keyring API.

+Features:

+- **Keyring API Interface**: The module exposes an interface representing the Keyring API.
+Snaps can implement this interface to seamlessly interact with MetaMask and leverage its functionality.

+- **DApp Client**: The module includes a client that enables dApps to communicate with the Keyring snap.
+This client allows dApps to send requests to the snap, such as retrieving account information or submitting requests.

+- **MetaMask Client**: The module provides a client specifically designed for MetaMask integration.
+This client enables MetaMask to send requests directly to the Keyring snap, facilitating smooth interoperability between the two applications.

+- **Request Handler Helper Functions**: The module offers a set of helper functions to simplify the implementation of the request handler in the Keyring snap.
+These functions assist in processing incoming requests, validating data, and handling various request types from dApps and MetaMask.

 ## Template Instructions